emmajanedrews/base-template/_posts/2017-12-07-how-finding-your-why-can-bring-you-success.md

 All of this may be coincidental, but maybe it’s not.
 Perhaps each of these teams were fighting for something greater—perhaps these teams were fighting for their “why.”

-A great way to learn more about this idea is to read a great book on the subject. **That book is Start With Why by Simon Sinek.** I highly recommend giving it a read.
+A great way to learn more about this idea is to read a great book on the subject. **That book is "Start With Why" by Simon Sinek.** I highly recommend giving it a read.
 It can really help you to give a new purpose to your business and life.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.